wp-papi/wp-papi.github.io/src/docs/properties.md

 ] )
 ```

-Papi has many different core properties (a field is a property in the page type) to start with and you can easy create your own using our [Yeoman generator](https://github.com/wp-papi/generator-property).
+Papi has many different core properties to start with and you can easy create your own using our [Yeoman generator](https://github.com/wp-papi/generator-property).
 The are several keys that all properties have.

-The property type is loaded from the page type file instead of saving it in the database.
+The property type is loaded from the type file instead of saving it in the database.

 Key          | Default      | Description
 -------------|--------------|---------------------------------------------------